telerik/maui-docs/installation/approaches.md

 No matter whether you've used the `.msi` automatic installation or the `zip` file, you'll receive the `Binaries/Net6` and `Binaries/Net7` folders, which contain the Android, iOS, MacCatalyst, and WinUI platform-specific folders with all assemblies you need.

 To manually reference the assembly references, create a `libs` folder in your solution folder.
-Then copy the folder that is the same .NET version that your project is targeting, into the newly created `libs` folder.
-You can now directly reference the DLLs form the into your MAUI project
+Then, copy the content from the desired .NET folder into your "libs" folder (e.g. `Binaries/NET6` copyto-> `libs`).
+You can now directly reference the DLLs in that `libs` folder instead of the installation folder.

-Note that *Visual Studio 2022 does not have support for differentiating DLL references for each target platform*.
-You must manually edit the csproj file and add conditions for each target platform.
+Note that *Visual Studio 2022 does not have support for differentiating DLL references for each target platform*, you must manually edit the csproj file and add conditions for each target platform.

 ```
 <ItemGroup>